By Wendy C. Brooks, DVM, DipABVP

-In a more recent study (Nov 2009 issue of the Journal of Small Animal Practice) Tatton and Holmes found that an excellent predictor of bladder function return when pain can be detected at the tail head.
+In a more recent study (Nov 2009 issue of the Journal of Small Animal Practice) Tatton and Holmes found that an excellent predictor of bladder function return is pain detection at the tail head.
 In the 21 cats with sacrocaudal fracture/dislocation, all 11 cats that had pain sensation at the tail head on the first day after the injury had regained bladder function within 3 days.
 Absence of pain sensation in this area on the first day did not necessarily mean that bladder control would not return; 60% of cats without tail head sensation on the first day had recovered bladder control by 30 days after the injury.

-Should The Tail Be Amputated?
+Should the Tail be Amputated?

 If the tail is not expected to recover mobility or sensation, there are some reasons to consider amputation.
 If the cat cannot lift his tail, he may soil it regularly, creating an infection issue or simply an odor issue.
 Further, the weight of the tail dragging may further stretch the cauda equina nerves.
 Whether or not tail amputation is helpful or speeds recovery is controversial but certainly amputation could solve a soiling problem.